swiftlang/swift-evolution/Proposal.md

     ///
     /// - Complexity: O(*n* log *n*) where *n* is the length of the collection.
     @discardableResult
-    public mutating func move(
+    public mutating func gather(
-        from indices: RangeSet<Index>, insertingAt insertionPoint: Index
+        _ indices: RangeSet<Index>, justBefore insertionPoint: Index
     ) -> Range<Index>

-    /// Moves the elements in the given range to the specified insertion point.
+    /// Collects the elements that satisfy the given predicate just before the
+    /// specified index.
     ///
+    /// This example gathers all the uppercase letters in the array between
+    /// `"i"` and `"j"`.
+    ///
+    ///     var letters = Array("ABCdeFGhijkLMNOp")
+    ///     let rangeOfUppercase = letters.gather(justBefore: 10) { $0.isUppercase }
+    ///     // String(letters) == "dehiABCFGLMNOjkp"
+    ///     // rangeOfUppercase == 4..<13
+    ///
     /// - Parameters:
-    ///   - range: The range of the elements to move.
+    ///   - predicate: A closure that returns `true` for elements that should
+    ///     move to `destination`.
     ///   - insertionPoint: The index to use as the destination of the elements.
     /// - Returns: The new bounds of the moved elements.
     ///
+    /// - Complexity: O(*n* log *n*) where *n* is the length of the collection.
+    @discardableResult
+    public mutating func gather(
+        justBefore: Index, where predicate: (Element) -> Bool ) -> Range<Index>

+    /// Shifts the elements in the given range to the specified insertion point.
+    ///
+    /// - Parameters:
+    ///   - range: The range of the elements to move.
+    ///   - insertionPoint: The index to use as the insertion point for the
+    ///     elements. `insertionPoint` must be a valid index of the collection.
     /// - Returns: The new bounds of the moved elements.
+    ///
+    /// - Returns: The new bounds of the moved elements.
     /// - Complexity: O(*n*) where *n* is the length of the collection.
     @discardableResult
-    public mutating func move(
+    public mutating func shift(
-        from range: Range<Index>, insertingAt insertionPoint: Index
+        from range: Range<Index>, toJustBefore insertionPoint: Index
     ) -> Range<Index>

-    /// Moves the elements in the given range expression to the specified
+    /// Shifts the elements in the given range expression to the specified
     /// insertion point.
     ///
     /// - Parameters:
     ///   - range: The range of the elements to move.
-    ///   - insertionPoint: The index to use as the destination of the elements.
+    ///   - insertionPoint: The index to use as the insertion point for the
+    ///     elements. `insertionPoint` must be a valid index of the collection.
     /// - Returns: The new bounds of the moved elements.
     ///
     /// - Complexity: O(*n*) where *n* is the length of the collection.
     @discardableResult
-    public mutating func move<R : RangeExpression>(
+    public mutating func shift<R : RangeExpression>(
-        from range: R, insertingAt insertionPoint: Index
+        from range: R, toJustBefore insertionPoint: Index
     ) -> Range<Index> where R.Bound == Index

-    /// Moves the element at the given index, inserting at the specified
+    /// Moves the element at the given index to just before the specified
-    /// position.
+    /// insertion point.
     ///
     /// This method moves the element at position `i` to immediately before
     /// `insertionPoint`.
 This example shows moving elements forward and
     /// backward in an array of integers.
     ///
     ///     var numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
-    ///     let newIndexOfNine = numbers.move(from: 9, insertingAt: 7)
+    ///     let newIndexOfNine = numbers.shift(from: 9, toJustBefore: 7)
     ///     // numbers == [0, 1, 2, 3, 4, 5, 6, 9, 7, 8, 10]
     ///     // newIndexOfNine == 7
     ///
-    ///     let newIndexOfOne = numbers.move(from: 1, insertingAt: 4)
+    ///     let newIndexOfOne = numbers.shift(from: 1, toJustBefore: 4)
     ///     // numbers == [0, 2, 3, 1, 4, 5, 6, 9, 7, 8, 10]
     ///     // newIndexOfOne == 3
     ///
     /// To move an element to the end of a collection, pass the collection's
     /// `endIndex` as `insertionPoint`.
     ///
-    ///     numbers.move(from: 0, insertingAt: numbers.endIndex)
+    ///     numbers.shift(from: 0, toJustBefore: numbers.endIndex)
     ///     // numbers == [2, 3, 1, 4, 5, 6, 9, 7, 8, 10, 0]
     ///
     /// - Parameters: